Alcohol and Scouting

 During Scouts events that are attended by under-18s, the following should apply:

-• Adults who do consume alcohol should be mindful of the need to follow the Yellow Card ('Young People First') at all times, even if they're not directly responsible for young people.
+- Adults who do consume alcohol should be mindful of the need to follow the Safeguarding Code of Conduct for Adults (Yellow Card) at all times, even if they're not directly responsible for young people.

-• Young people and adults should be helped to understand the issues associated with alcohol and how to access information and advice to make informed
+- Young people and adults should be helped to understand the issues associated with alcohol and how to access information and advice to make informed decisions.

 Green Card - Scouting and alcohol